 Sensitive research data usually includes one or more of the following:

 If you are working with sensitive data, you need to take extra precautions to ensure the data can only be viewed by those with permission to do so.
 These may include encryption or other special measures when storing, transferring and disposing of data.
+Please see our Briefing document on what to consider when sharing sensitive data.

 Whilst adopting a proportionate risk based approach, the entire lifecycle of the research information needs to be considered, from creation to destruction.
 Minimum controls for highly restricted information to remain secure include user access controls, encryption, identifying and guaranteeing the location of the information, legitimate sharing / appropriate contracts.